chrismo/bundler-source-hack/README.md

 |             | polyglot |
 |            | treetop |

-In this case, the Gemfile wasn't altered, so both `mail` and `mime-types` make it into the `deps` array.
-All 4 gems would have made it into the `converged` array, except for the glitchy line of code checking the value of the `--source` option against the _name_ of the `mail` gem spec, not the name of its source, so the `mail` gem is removed from the `converged` array.
+In this case, the Gemfile isn't altered in advance, so both `mail` and `mime-types` make it into the `deps` array.
+All 4 gems
+would have made it into the `converged` array, except for the glitchy line of code checking the value of the `--source` option against the _name_ of the `mail` gem spec, not the name of its source, so the `mail` gem is removed from the `converged` array.